abudaan/push-notification-server/README.md

 })
 ```

-If you haven't `npm run watch` already running, do this now and restart the server running the command `node build/server.js` from with the "server" folder.
+If you haven't `npm run watch` already running, do this now and restart the server with the command `node build/server.js` from within the "server" folder.

-Back to the client for the last 2 steps: open the file AppDelegate.m and at line 36 you have to change the ip address by the local ip address of the computer that runs Xcode, you can leave the port number at 8081:
+Now back to the client for the last 2 steps: open the file AppDelegate.m and at line 36 you have put the local (internal) ip address of the computer that runs Xcode, you can leave the port number at 8081:
 ```
 jsCodeLocation =
   [NSURL URLWithString:@"http://192.168.0.2:8081/index.ios.bundle?platform=ios&dev=true"]; // use your own local ip address